Parvo Info, Puppy and Kitten Care, Vaccines

 2. From three to five days.
 Delayed reactions are usually milder and easy to treat.
 The puppy typically aches all over and doesn’t want to participate with their littermates.
 Treat with an antihistamine when you see it.

 Most vaccinations have an expiration of one year, so it’s a good idea to keep what you need on hand.
 Just make sure they are kept cool during this time.
-At Revival, we only ship vaccines out on Monday, Tuesday and Wednesday morning unless you select overnight shipping.
+At Revival Animal Health, we only ship vaccines out on Monday, Tuesday and Wednesday morning unless you select overnight shipping.
 We ship overnight packages through Thursday morning.
 We don’t want to risk the vaccine getting warm from sitting in a delivery truck over the weekend.
 That means, planning ahead is key.
 If you order a vaccine Wednesday evening, it won’t ship out until Monday.
 So check your stock of vaccines well before the time you’ll need them.
 Then, when it’s time to vaccinate you’re ready to go.

 Vaccine Finder Button